subzero0008/MovieStore/README.md

 cd MovieStoreMvc
 dotnet restore
 Set up the database:
-Update the connection string in appsettings.json with your SQL Server details.
+Update the connection string in appsettings.json with your details.
 Run the migrations to set up the database: dotnet ef database update dotnet build dotnet run